tzorbino/tzorbino/README.md

 - ⚡ Fun fact: ...
 I am a bartender
 -->

-I am currently working on git.
-I am currently learning software development through tech elevator.
+I am currently a student at Tech Elevator studying full stack software development.
 I am looking to collaborate on new ideas.
-I am looking for help with loops in java script.
 Ask me about my dog.
 You can reach me at tzorbino@gmail.com
 My pronouns are he/him.